simp/simp-doc/docs/getting_started_guide/Installation_Options/ISO/Installing_SIMP_From_An_ISO.rst

    The ISO will load into a screen of boot options, with instructions:

    .. image:: ../../../images/screenshots/simp_boot_options.png
       :alt: SIMP boot options screen

 #.
-Press *Enter* to boot the standard SIMP installer—or—customize the
+Press *Enter* to boot the standard SIMP installer, or customize the
    installation using the boot options.

    ..
 NOTE::